danielbloy/pico-interactive/roadmap.md

 * Document the best way to use `pico-interactive` based on available device RAM/board classification (i.e. Network uses so much RAM that it is difficult for a Pico 1 to do much else).
 * Include version number in the `pico-interactive` library.
+* Support using board.LED for an LED in tests (so it works with Pico 2 W)

 ## Version 1.0.3